-Every month Writer Unboxed’s Jo Eberhardt runs a flash fiction contest.
-She posts a new photographic prompt to inspire 250-word stories.
+Every month in 2016 Writer Unboxed’s Jo Eberhardt ran a flash fiction contest.
+She posted a new photographic prompt to inspire 250-word stories.
 Here are mine:

 - Round 12 – The Finals

 - Round 9: Prairieland – Honorable Mention

 - Round 7: Homestead – Winner

 - Round 6: Inheritance

 - Round 5: Fairy Tales

 - Round 4: Early – Winner

 “What happened to no gifts this year?”
 Suzanna peeled away the brown wrapping paper.